FAQ

 Of locally produced fruit, about 3,9 million tons were exported in 2021.

-Organic cultivation has increased sharply in Germany in recent years and currently accounts for 14 % of the total cultivated area and 11.4 % of total production in terms of vegetable production.
-Compared to 2021, the organic vegetable area in 2022 decreased by about 4 % to 17,500 ha - but due to the simultaneous decrease in the total vegetable area, the organic share remained constant at 14 %.
-The share of organically produced root and tuber vegetables has increased particularly sharply.
+Organic cultivation has increased sharply in Germany in recent years and currently accounts for 15 % of the total cultivated area and 11.5 % of total production in terms of vegetable production.
+The area of organic vegetable cultivation increased steadily between 2014 and 2021.
+In 2022, there was a decline in the organic vegetable area for the first time during this period.
+In 2023, however, the area under organic vegetables increased again.

 In apple production in particular, just under a quarter of the land in Germany is farmed organically.
 There are major differences between the German states.
 In Mecklenburg-Western Pomerania, for example, almost 70% of the apple-growing area is managed organically; there, the cultivation of cider apples for juice production plays a particularly important role.